 There is so much to see and do at the Bury St Edmunds Christmas Fayre you will struggle to fit in everything in one day.
 Why not make a weekend of it and stay at one of our elegant hotels, quaint B&B’s or a tucked away country cottage.

 Visit Bury St Edmunds website has lots of ideas on where to stay and other attractions within Suffolk.
 The Christmas Fayre map and programme will be available in mid-October, this will include ideas on where to eat, town centre shops and all six venues of the Fayre detailed on one easy to read map.

 Christmas is a great time for children and families and Bury St Edmunds Christmas Fayre is where Christmas begins.
-If you are coming with children don’t forget that fairground rides will be half price on Thursday 24th November and there will be lots of children’s activities in the Abbey Gardens (near to the excellent Children’s play area) on all three days.
+If you are coming with children don’t forget that fairground rides will be discounted on Thursday 23rd November and there will be lots of children’s activities in the Abbey Gardens (near to the excellent Children’s play area) on all three days.
 Highlights include Santa’s Grotto, reindeer, snow globes, puppet shows, water walkers and art and craft activities.
 Our programme highlights mother and baby facilities and changing rooms and our churches offer a quiet place to rest and relax.

 All are open during the Fayre and all have experienced friendly staff to help you plan your day.

 If you have any questions about our Christmas Fayre please contact:

 West Suffolk House

 Tel: 01284 757093